adamsmith118/scs-reactive-back-pressure-issue/README.md

 Parity in how back pressure is handled when using the SCS ReactorKafkaBinder and ReactorKafka directly.

+If this isn't expected, guidance on how to achieve parity would be appreciated.

 # Actual behaviour

 Consider two consumer implementations performing identical tasks; a simulation of some work followed by a WebClient call.